 Key Takeaways

-In this post, we discuss the digital adaptive SAT and how it differs from a paper and pencil test.
+In this article, we discuss the digital adaptive SAT and how it differs from a paper and pencil test.
 Importantly, we explain how it changes your testing experience and impacts your SAT strategy.
-Finally, we show you where to find digital SAT practice tests, answer a few questions, and dispel some myths regarding the new format of the SAT.
+Finally, we show you where to find free digital SAT practice tests, answer a few questions, and dispel some myths regarding the new format of the SAT.

 How does digital SAT adaptive testing work?